 The rest of the island is mostly uninhabited by people, occupied instead by free-roaming horses.

 Easter Island is one big archaeological site with moai, petroglyphs, and other ruins scattered around the island.
 The island’s historic and natural sites are protected and collectively designated as Rapa Nui National Park.

 Prior to setting out sightseeing, it helps to have a basic understanding of the island’s history.
-So before we share with you all the wonderful places to see in Easter Island, here are some of the main events that helped shaped Rapa Nui into what it is today.
+So, before we share with you our Easter Island travel guide, including all the wonderful places to see in Easter Island, here are some of the main events that helped shaped Rapa Nui into what it is today.

 History of Easter Island